Alpen Wings ED HD 8×42 Compact Binoculars Review

 Alpen Wings ED HD 8×42 Compact Review

 This generally works very well.
 However, it has one drawback in the ring that is supposed to fit into the rim.
-Alpen made them too loose, and the entire lens cap assembly could be toppling off at any time.
+Alpen made them too loose, and the entire lens cap assembly could be toppling off time.

 Case and Strap

-Along with the binoculars, the case comes with a removable holster which can be used as a belt accessory.
+Along with the binoculars, the case comes with a removable holster, which can be used as a belt accessory.
 It can be used on hikes and treks while offering ample protection from external threats to the binoculars.
 The holster has an elastic snapping lock system to hold the binoculars when not in use.

 Optical Features and Image Reproduction